Environmental Health and Safety

 - We use leak detection and repair (LDAR) in our Utica and SCOOP assets.

 Gulfport will continue to look for innovative ways to minimize the overall environmental impacts of our activities, including the reduction of greenhouse gas (GHG) emissions.
 Gulfport reports its GHG emissions data annually.
-Below is an excerpt of the 2017 GHG report filed with the EPA.

 What are we doing now?